Man beaten to death on suspicion of theft in Delhi | Law-Order

 Isar told his father that around 5 am, some youngsters caught him near G4 block and accused him of stealing.
 They then tied him to a pole and thrashed him with sticks.
 He said the assailants lived near the G4 block, Tirkey said.

-Isar's neighbour Aamir brought him home in a rickshaw and at around 7 pm, he succumbed to injuries, he said.
+Their neighbour Aamir brought Isar home in a rickshaw and at around 7 pm, he succumbed to injuries, the officer said.

 Wajid informed the police and the body was shifted to GTB Hospital where an autopsy will be conducted, the DCP said.